bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 52°
+- 53°
-- overcast clouds
+- broken clouds
-- 77% humidity
+- 83% humidity
-- 6 mph wind
+- 9 mph wind

 No precipitation in the past 24 hours